-The Unsubsidized Loan has the same terms and situations as the Stafford Loan, except the borrower is responsible for the interest that accrues during deferment periods (not need-based).
+The Unsubsidized Loan has the same terms as the Subsidized Stafford Loan, except the borrower is responsible for the interest that accrues during deferment periods (not needbased).
 The program is open to students who may not qualify for the subsidized Federal Stafford Loan.
 The student may have a combination of subsidized and unsubsidized loans, but the combined total cannot exceed the program maximum.
-Check with the Financial Aid Counselor for further details.
-The student must repay this loan.
+The student must repay loans.

-Federal PLUS Loans
+Federal PLUS Loans (Parents of Dependent Children)

 Parent Loan for Undergraduate Students (PLUS Loan) is an educational loan for eligible students, authorized by the federal government to help parents and students pay the costs of education beyond high school.
 This loan is not based on financial need as calculated by the FAFSA.
 Repayment begins when the loan is disbursed.
 Minimum payments are \$50 per month.
-The Plus Loan Application can be downloaded from the GSW website under Financial Aid / Forms.
-Please see a Financial Aid Counselor for details.
-The biological or adoptive parent must repay this loan.
-Proceeds from this loan are refunded to the student unless the parent makes other arrangements with the Student Accounts Office.
+The GSW PLUS Loan Instructions and Options Form can be downloaded from the GSW website under Financial Aid/Forms.
+The parent will need his or her own FSA ID to submit the application including a specified amount for the entire enrollment period.
+The biological or adoptive parent must submit this Federal PLUS Application at www.studentloans.gov.
+The parent is responsible for repaying this loan.
+The proceeds from this loan are refunded to the student if conflicting information exists on the PLUS application or with the Institution.